-At the beginning of the month, I made the 8 hour drive to Durham, NC for a fun holiday weekend.
-I had never been to Durham before!
-I was excited to experience this hip and up and coming city for myself.
-Today I’m sharing what I did, where I stayed, shopped and ate in this holiday travel recap!
+At the beginning of the month, I made the 8-hour drive to Durham, NC (North Carolina Central) for a fun holiday weekend.
+I had never been to Durham before but for context it’s close to Duke University.
+I was excited to experience this hip and up-and-coming city for myself.
+Today I’m sharing what I did, where I stayed, shopped, and ate in this holiday travel recap!
+Read on for more.

 HOLIDAY WEEKEND IN DURHAM, NC: WHERE TO STAY

-The King’s Daughters Inn: We stayed in the Saunders room and had the most amazing stay.
-The room has queen bed and features ivories, caramels, and citrons.
+We stayed in the Saunders room and had the most amazing stay.
+The room has a queen bed and features ivories, caramels, and citrons.
 Golden southern light makes contrasting textures all the more distinct.
 This subtlety does not, however, preclude whimsical touches, such as a rabbit lamp with polka-dot shade.
 In addition to a comfortable chair and ottoman in the bedroom, this room opens to a sun porch.
-The sun portch has a great separate seating area.
+The sun porch has a great separate seating area.
 Should you need to accommodate a larger party, connecting doors through the sun porch can join these rooms with the adjacent Trinity Suite.

-The hotel had parking and was about a mile away from town.
-Also a short 5 minute drive to town!
+King’s Daughters Inn had parking and was about a mile away from town.
+Also a short 5-minute drive to town!

 When you head into town, find somewhere to park.
-Most meters have a 2 hour limit but some garages are free on the weekend.
-We parked in the garage called the Chappel Hill Street Parking Garage on E. Chappel Hill Street.
+Most meters have a 2-hour limit but some garages are free on the weekend.
+There was a garage called the Chappel Hill Street Parking Garage on E. Chappel Hill Street that we parked in.

 HOLIDAY WEEKEND IN DURHAM, NC: WHAT TO DO